 Drivers failing to attend drivers briefing for any reason will not be permitted to run nor record any timed laps until they have been briefed by the section chairman or their appointed deputy.
-This briefing will only be held at the conclusion of the first round of qualifying.
+This briefing will be held at a suitable time.